NetickNetworking/NetickDocumentation/articles/core-concepts.md

 ### Network Behaviour

-The <xref:Netick.NetworkBehaviour> class is your old friend MonoBehaviour, just the networked version of it.
+The <xref:Netick.NetworkBehaviour> class is your old friend `MonoBehaviour`, just the networked version of it.
 To implement your networked functionality, create a new class and derive it from <xref:Netick.NetworkBehaviour>.
 You have several methods you can override which correspond to Unity’s non-networked equivalents (they must be used instead of Unity’s equivalents when doing anything related to the network simulation):

 - [NetworkStart](xref:Netick.NetickBehaviour#Netick_NetickBehaviour_NetworkStart)
 - [NetworkDestroy](xref:Netick.NetickBehaviour#Netick_NetickBehaviour_NetworkStart)